Kuai Kuai culture: Cultural influence

 Kuai Kuai Company Limited was established in 1968.
 The company produces mainly cookies and puff corn snacks; among these is a line of puff corn snacks bearing the company's name.
-Kuai Kuai is a puff corn product.

 The practice of adorning machines with the snack was documented as early as 2008.
 Adornment is not only an informal convention of the information industry in Taiwan, but also expands to other fields of industries.
 Kuai Kuai is now placed next to the devices of server rooms, ATMs, ticket booths, control systems, and toll booths.
 It was also seen in places such as a computer center, a social affairs bureau, an architecture of sustainability, a police station, a hospital, an office of nursing, a center of domestic violence and sexual assault prevention, a cutting room, a theater, household registration offices, and examination halls for national tests.
 It is also among the only items of food that one can bring into otherwise-fragile computer and server rooms.

 The culture is seen by some as superstition.
 For example, movie director Chi Po-lin is on the record as saying, "I write my name (on the bag) and I am not fooling around."
 However, the vice professor of Taipei City University of Science and Technology, Chiang Tsan-teng (江燦騰), points out that the purported stabilizing effects of Kuai Kuai may be purely a coincidence, and the snack is only a placebo for engineers.